abelkius/door2door-challenge/README.md

 # Vehicles tracking app

-This application consits of node.js service running on Express framework and frontend application utilizing react library.
+This application consists of node.js service running on Express framework and frontend application utilizing react library.